auneri/MetaImageIO/README.md

 meta = imfinfo('/path/to/input.mha');
 ```

-## Making a new release
+## Releasing a new version

-1. Update `project.version` in `pyproject.toml` and `CHANGELOG` with commit message "Release vX.X.X"
+1. Update `project.version` in `pyproject.toml` and `CHANGELOG` with commit message "Release vX.X.X".
-2. Add tag vX.X.X with message "Release vX.X.X"
+2. Add tag vX.X.X with message "Release vX.X.X".
-3. Create a new release on [metaimageio](https://github.com/auneri/metaimageio)
+3. Push the tag and create a new release on [metaimageio](https://github.com/auneri/metaimageio).
-4. Merge the auto-generated pull request on [metaimageio-feedstock](https://github.com/conda-forge/metaimageio-feedstock)
+4. Merge the auto-generated pull request on [metaimageio-feedstock](https://github.com/conda-forge/metaimageio-feedstock).